 In an economic downturn, all company spending should come under the microscope.

 Your business should be reviewing incoming invoices with a fine toothcomb.
 You need to be looking not only for accuracy of the charges but also questioning the necessity of the cost.
 Consider changing your company policy to require more than one person to approve large budget items.
 This can start conversations about necessity and provide another set of eyes to help determine whether a proposed cost fits into your company’s new overall budget.

 Travel, meeting and entertainment costs should be the first items on the chopping block.
-For example, here at Gross Mendelsohn, we’ve disallowed all non-essential business travel for the near future and canceled any internal off-site meetings and events.

 In the short-term, consider converting some of your business’s fixed costs into variable costs.
 For example, instead of buying new company cars outright, you might consider enrolling in a fleet transportation program to give you more flexibility with your capital.